 Loki is everywhere: The criticism without encouragement.
 The norm that keeps you safe and distracted from improving anything.
 The fear of the unknown.
 The culture that keeps us investing in irresponsible corporations and choosing leaders who encourage their existence.

 There is no select few who can be superheroes.

 Superheroes are just people who show up and do the right thing, for themselves and for the world they live in.

-And it’s time we stand up to the Lokis in the world.
+And it’s time we all stand up to the Lokis in the world.

 When someone speaks reasonably about unreasonable things, they are either a genius, or a madman.
 Cast your vote carefully.
 If a person talks about spending money they don’t have, putting value in something that has no inherent value, taking away your liberties to fight an unseen enemy to protect your liberties, find another person to vote for.
 Gridlock ends when we elect people, from president to state rep, who will do the right thing, not follow what was done before because that’s the way things were always done.

 Remember: There are many who are thinking just as you are.

 When government representatives allow immoral but technically legal corporate practices, are we being just as immoral in re-electing those same representatives back into office?
 Does more regulation help our moral standards or just focus on legal standards?
 Does it matter?
 Why do we need legal standards when the moral thing to do is not give our business to those who are doing wrong with our money?